Global Nail Polish Market Insights, Overview, Analysis and Forecast 2020-2026

 Nail polish called “nail lacquer.”
 It is mainly composed of 70% -80% of a volatile solvent, about 15% of nitrocellulose, small amounts of solvent oil, camphor, titanium dioxide and oil-soluble pigments.
 After the nail polish applied to the film formed, with moderate coloration fastness and gloss, to protect the nails, but also gives the nails a beauty.

-This report contains market size and forecasts of Nail Polish in China, including the following market information:
+This report contains market size and forecasts of Nail Polish in India, including the following market information:

 The global Nail Polish market was valued at 11210 million in 2019 and is projected to reach US$ 15330 million by 2026, at a CAGR of 8.1% during the forecast period.
-While the Nail Polish market size in China was US$ XX million in 2019, and it is expected to reach US$ XX million by the end of 2026, with a CAGR of XX% during 2020-2026
+While the Nail Polish market size in India was US$ XX million in 2019, and it is expected to reach US$ XX million by the end of 2026, with a CAGR of XX% during 2020-2026.

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Nail Polish manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Nail Polish production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on Nail Polish production and consumption in India

 Total Market by Segment: